tingtx/addressbook-level4/collated/main/keloysiusmak.md

     @Override
     public int hashCode() {
-        return Objects.hash(this.addCommand, this.clearCommand, this.deleteCommand, this.editCommand,
+        return Objects.hash(this.addCommand, this.clearCommand, this.deleteCommand, this.editCommand, this.exitCommand,
-                this.exitCommand, this.findCommand, this.groupCommand, this.helpCommand, this.historyCommand,
+                this.findCommand, this.groupCommand, this.helpCommand, this.historyCommand, this.listCommand,
-                this.listCommand, this.orderCommand, this.redoCommand, this.remarkCommand, this.selectCommand,
+                this.orderCommand, this.redoCommand, this.remarkCommand, this.selectCommand, this.setAliasCommand,
-                this.setAliasCommand, this.undoCommand, this.viewAliasCommand, this.addEventCommand,
+                this.undoCommand, this.viewAliasCommand, this.addEventCommand, this.deleteEventCommand,
-                this.deleteEventCommand, this.editEventCommand, this.listEventCommand, this.orderEventCommand,
+                this.editEventCommand, this.listEventCommand, this.orderEventCommand, this.findEventCommand,
-                this.findEventCommand, this.switchCommand, this.selectEventCommand);
+                this.switchCommand, this.selectEventCommand, this.lockCommand, this.loginCommand);
     }

     @Override